 Florida SouthWestern State College's Business Department gathers a multitude of data from various courses as assessment tools in support of the Florida Department of Education Curriculum Framework.
-These courses included in assessment are TAX 2010 Federal Tax Accounting II.
+These courses included in assessment are TAX 2000 Federal Tax Accounting I and TAX 2010 Federal Tax Accounting II.
 The assessment outcomes are intended to provide a baseline and measurement of achievement moving forward as well as investigate the strength and performance of items in the exam.
-The assessment plan also provides comparisons between dual Enrollment and non-dual enrollment students, online versus traditional students, and by site, where possible.
+The assessment plan also provides comparisons between dual enrollment (concurrent) and non-dual enrollment students, online versus traditional students, and by site, where possible.
 Where data is sufficient, additional analyses are provided including distribution studies and longitudinal studies.

-For additional detail or further analysis not provided in this report, please contact Dr. Joseph F. van Gaalen, Director of Academic Assessment, Academic Affairs (jfvangaalen@fsw.edu; x16965).
+For additional detail or further analysis not provided in this report, please contact Dr. Joseph F. van Gaalen, Director of Assessment & Effectiveness, Academic Affairs (jfvangaalen@fsw.edu; x16965).